 - EMC filters for 24 V and mains supply voltage, categories C2 or C3 - External brake resistor - Motor cable.
 Assembled motor cables are available for all regions.
 EU customers may also order motor cable at custom lengths and assemble the cable with power connectors ordered separately. - Feedback cable.
 Assembled feedback cables are available for all regions.
-EU customers may also order feedback cable at custom lengths and assemble the cable with power connectors ordered separately. - Motor choke, for motor cables longer than 25 m - Service cable to the network - Power cable, control cables, and fieldbus cables (as cutoff lengths)
+EU customers may also order feedback cable at custom lengths and assemble the cable with power connectors ordered separately. - Motor choke, for motor cables longer than 25 m - CAN termination connector (with CAN drives only) - · Service cable to the network - Power cable, control cables, and fieldbus cables (as cutoff lengths)